rebelsky/csc207c/_eboards/eboard36.md

 * I'll keep trying to update due dates.
 Email me if you need one fixed.
 * I'll be working on the real whiteboard for the second half of class.
 I'll try to remember to have the camera on.
 Perhaps I should ask someone to take photos.
+* I asked President Harris what I should say to you about not getting into CS classes.
+* On a more positive note, the person teaching CSC-301 makes me feel old.

 ### Upcoming Token activities